scalar/scalar/packages/nuxt/README.md

 A temporary fix for this would be to enable [shamefully-hoist](https://pnpm.io/npmrc#shamefully-hoist) until we sort out what is causing the package issues.

-To do this, just create a `.npmrc` file in your root and fill it with:
+To do this, just create a `.npmrc` file in your project root and fill it with:

 ```
 shamefully-hoist=true